 Document processes.
 This means that we need to write down the essential steps of the important processes so that both the practitioners and the owners agree to them.

 Train stakeholders.
 This means that we need to train all the necessary stakeholders in the things listed above, including the process governance structure, the policies, and the documented processes.
 We need to train them in a way that enables them to experience their own competence.

 Establish oversight.
 This means that we need to implement roles and protocols that ensure consistent implementation of work methods.

 These things (above) are necessary to create the foundation for building a world class horse racing team.
 You can see that there are aspects pertaining to the riders and aspects pertaining to the horses.
 The same is true for building world class performance in your project, program, and portfolio management systems.
+To become capable of implementing your organization’s strategies successfully, consistently, and predictably, start with standardization.
 Several other agendas follow, which will clarify the difference between “maturity” and “capability,” two concepts that nearly everyone confuses.
 Stay tuned for Part 2.